-At Computicate PSA, we consider the security of our systems, our network and our products of utmost importance.
+At Computicate Business Automation, we consider the security of our systems, our network and our products of utmost importance.
 Despite the great care we take regarding security, weak points can still remain.
 If you have found such a weakness, we would like to hear about it as soon as possible so that we can take appropriate measures as quickly as possible.

-Weak points can be discovered in two ways: you can accidently come upon something during the normal use of Computicate PSA, or you can explicitly do your best to find them.
+Weak points can be discovered in two ways: you can accidently come upon something during the normal use of Computicate Business Automation, or you can explicitly do your best to find them.
 Our responsible disclosure policy is not an invitation to actively scan our business network or application to discover weak points.
 We monitor our business network and application ourselves.
 This means that there is a high chance that a scan will be detected, and that an investigation will be performed by our Security Operation Center (SOC), which could result in unnecessary costs.

 Our responsibility to our customers means that our intention is not to encourage hacking attempts on the infrastructure and the product; however, we would like to hear from you as quickly as possible if vulnerabilities are found, so that we can resolve them adequately.
 We would like to work with you to better be able to protect our customers and our systems.

 We ask that you: